safetyAI/ChatSafetyAI/README.md

 ### Upcoming
 - take conversation into account for adversarial classifier too
+- show reason for rejection in off-topic and adversarial classifiers
 - session termination after some time of inactivity
 - file upload check on session termination
 - incognito mode